 The annual political meeting of China’s leaders known as the Two Sessions, raising defense spending and standing with Putin, has shown how deeply out of touch it is with the international mood.

-Chinese soldiers walk in formation outside the entrance to the Forbidden City in Beijing, Saturday, March 5, 2022.
-China is raising its defense spending in 2022 by 7.1% to $229 billion, up from a 6.8% increase the year before.
+Chinese soldiers walk in formation outside the entrance to the Forbidden City in Beijing, as the Chinese Communist Party's National People's Congress begins on March 5, 2022.
 (AP Photo/Ng Han Guan)

 “I cannot think of a time in international affairs when the difference between right and wrong, good and evil, has been so obvious.”